 - In order to consider providing gap funding, Ethan prefers 80% of funds needed to already be raised, as well as other criteria.
 Creative collateral options are available in cases of low liquidity available from the syndicator.

-- What other asset classes is Ethan Gao interested in extending gap funding for?
+- What other asset classes does Ethan Gao extending gap funding for?
 Due to his network, Ethan’s investments are primarily in multi-family real estate syndications, but there are a few outliers.
-He is motivated to find opportunities to lend that are short-term loans, where the borrower is motivated to pay high rates and their repayment strategy makes sense.
+He seeks out opportunities to lend that are short-term loans, where the borrower is motivated to pay high rates and their repayment strategy makes sense.
 This is a tool to move the needle from no to yes, for a transaction.

 - Ethan is proudest of his kids and in support of his wife as a “professional mother.”